Dedaandsons Global News Portal

 While the smallest US currency, Pennies, are still used in cash transactions widely, especially for exact change in day to day life in the parts of US.

-Attempts to remove the penny from circulation through legislation:
+Attempts to remove the 1 cent from circulation:

 Share this!